-Mexico insider tour: Day of the Dead, Volcanoes and Tequila
+Mexico Insider Tour: Day of the Dead, Volcanoes and Tequila

-Immerse yourself in Mexican authenticity on this colourful trip!
+Immerse yourself in Mexican authenticity on this colorful trip!
 You will have an unforgettable experience as you celebrate the traditional Festival of the Dead.
 This itinerary allows you to discover the character of the capital and surrounding colonial cities during the most important festival of the year… as you have never seen before!
 A symbol of Mexican folklore, this celebration will awaken all your senses.
 You will discover a lunar landscape created by the Paricutin volcano, taste Tequila made fresh from the ranch and fall in love with Mexican tradition.

 Length of stay: 14 days